shahidrogers/noteworthy/README.md

 - **Perfect for local-first**: Aligns with our local storage persistence strategy

 While solutions like tRPC or WebSocket would be more appropriate for client-server architectures, BroadcastChannel is the ideal choice for this local-first application where all data lives in the browser.

+## Conflict Resolution

+I have implemented a super simple "conflict detection mechanism" when editing notes.

+When you open a note, the app stores the "initial load time" of the note.

+When you are saving a note, it compares:

+- The initial load time of the note
+- The last update time of the current note version

+If a newer version is detected (modified in another tab), a modal/dialog appears with 2 options:

+- Override: Save your current changes, overwriting the newer version
+- Load New: Discard your changes and load the latest version

+This approach should be simple enough for users to be aware of concurrent modifications and avoid unexpected changes in their notes.

 ## Getting Started